piyushdubey/piyushdubey.us/README.markdown

 This is the code to my website piyushdubey.us

-It is generated using hyde - python static site generator.
+It is generated using hyde, a static site generator for python.

-Feel free to copy the content, but please use your own layout.
+Feel free to copy and share the content, but please use your own layout.